loading

 Mr Nathan Dick

-Psychotherapist, Relationship Therapist
+Psychotherapist, Gestalt Therapist

 Healing Ground Psychotherapy

-My approach is gentle, relational, non-judgemental and de-pathologising.
+My approach is gentle, neuroaffirming, relational, non-judgemental and de-pathologising.
 I work towards levelling any power imbalance with my clients.
-Rather than being the "expert" I will work with you in a collaborative relationship, accompanying you in a process of awareness-raising, getting to know yourself better.
+Rather than being the expert I will work with you in a collaborative relationship, accompanying you in a process of awareness-raising, getting to know yourself better.
 This helps us understand habitual patterns and ways of being, and to be be able to effect meaningful, desired and lasting change.

 Services

-• Meaningful and lasting change takes time and repetition/practice.
+Meaningful and lasting change takes time and repetition/practice.
 I support my clients to build exercises, experiments and practice into their daily lives.
 The repetition required for enduring change occurs outside of the therapy room.
 Counselling and psychotherapy can be an important part of the healing process, but it is not the whole process.
 A therapeutic relationship with the right therapist is a support which can guide one towards greater enrichment, purpose and healing.

 Quality Provision